ibm-cloud-docs/apps/tutorials/tutorial_byoc_kube.md

 ### Connect your app to an existing toolchain that doesn't contain your repo
 {: #connect_toolchain_notrepo}

-If you have one or more DevOps toolchains that are associated with your account, but are not connected to the Git repo that you specified during your app creation, those toolchains are displayed in the table that's labeled **without your repo**.
+If you have one or more DevOps toolchains that are associated with your account, but are not connected to the Git repo that you specified during your app creation, those toolchains are displayed in the **Without your repo** table.
 You can select one of those toolchains and connect it to your app, but you must also manually add your repo to that toolchain.

 For more information about adding your repo to your toolchain, see: